-Most of the ones he had kept in his office, those were the things he could feel proud of.
+Most of the ones he had kept in his office were the things he could feel proud of.
 Perhaps if he looked over them he could rediscover what kind of person he was before The Game had swallowed all his attention.
-Despite his eagerness to get to work he had made a deal, one that he would keep his end of.
+Despite his eagerness to get to work, he had made a deal, one that he would keep his end off.

-Mertha created a semi ladder of vines so he could get up and sit on the couch, one of them gave him a small pet on the head before retracting.
+Mertha created a semi ladder of vines so he could get up and sit on the couch, one of them gave him a small pat on the head before retracting.
 Mertha lifted the chair she was sitting on to be a bit closer “last time we talked about it I was perhaps….a bit ruthless.
-How do you feel about it?”. that was a simple question with a very complex answer.
+How do you feel about it?”
+That was a simple question with a very complex answer.

 He had thought about it, a lot.
 He had considered and pondered what he was in some capacity at almost any opportunity unless he managed to distract himself.
 If not for the class-z he took every night he would never have gotten any sleep, no fear of assassins needed.

 Before he had simply put the question out of his mind, deciding that confrontation was not worth the pain and discomfort.
 The removal of his facial hair had changed all that, the relief of it being gone was proof that improvement was possible.
 He craved more relief.
 Now he could not ignore it, now it was something he had to confront.

 A vine slid up next to his left hand, Hendrik grabbed it “it has been difficult.
 Not because what you said, what you did was amazing.
 But now I can’t get it out of my mind. it feels like I have to make a decision, I want to make a decision…..”
 The words came tumbling out, he squeezed the vine.